 Speakers to address HBA group

-Guest speakers will be Louis Alhage, a personal trainer at New Milford Fitness & Aquatics Club, May 10; Steve Kolitz of United Alarm May 17; Audrey King of Kent Greenhouse & Gardens May 24; Anne McClelland of The First Bite LLC May 31; and Richard Herrington, president of Nicholas Tobin & Associates, June 7.
+Guest speakers will be Steve Kolitz of United Alarm May 17; Audrey King of Kent Greenhouse & Gardens May 24; Anne McClelland of The First Bite LLC May 31; and Richard Herrington, president of Nicholas Tobin & Associates, June 7.

 Meetings are held at the 19 Main venue at 19 Main St.